jdalbey/EasyAuth/docs/user_manual.md

 The third is "enter the data manually".
 Beneath the three options is a hyperlink "help me choose".
  The form then shows three fields.
-The first is labeled "provider", the second is labeled "label", and the third is labeled "secret key".
+The first is labeled "provider", the second is labeled "user", and the third is labeled "secret key".
-Beneath these is a label "advanced settings" with a expand/collapse icon.
 Beneath this is a save button.
 The provider field is an auto complete field for the user to enter  the name of the service that issued the secret key.
 As the user types a dropdown list presents options that match the users text entry.